The Sustainability Imperative

 The Shift: Sustainability as a Standard Expectation

 Online shopping plays a major role in this shift.
-Research from The Roundup (2025) found that 75% of sustainable goods perform better online than in stores, likely because digital platforms provide greater access to information.
-But access alone isn't enough—it must be credible.
-Nearly 70% of consumers research a brand's sustainability claims before making a purchase (Simon-Kucher, 2024), and 84% say poor environmental practices would turn them away from a brand entirely (PwC, 2024).
-This is where digital product transparency becomes essential.
-At Repasdo, our digital passes give both businesses and consumers accessible data to back up sustainability claims with information.
+Research from The Roundup (2025) found that 75% of sustainable goods perform better online than in stores, likely because digital platforms offer more access to information.
+But access alone isn’t enough, it must be credible.
+Nearly 70% of consumers research a brand’s sustainability claims before purchasing (Simon-Kucher, 2024), and 84% say poor environmental practices would turn them away from a brand entirely (PwC, 2024).

 The Affordability Challenge and the Role of Digital Transparency